 AFL Game at Melbourne Cricket Ground

-Along with some of his fellow USA Basketball teammates, Myles was a special guest at an AFL game at the Melbourne Cricket Ground.
+Along with some of his fellow Team USA teammates, Myles was a special guest at an AFL game at the Melbourne Cricket Ground.
 It was a unique opportunity to be able to watch a game that is different from typical American sports.

 USA vs Australia in Melbourne

-The USA defeated Australia 102-86 at Marvel Stadium in Melbourne after a few days of practices.
+Team USA defeated Australia 102-86 at Marvel Stadium in Melbourne after a few days of practices.
 This game was played in front of a record 51,218 fans and was the largest crowd that Myles has ever played in front of in his career.

 Myles earned the start at the center spot and contributed an important 15 points, 14 rebounds, and 2 assists.
 The Australian program is known for their physicality and this year’s roster is no exception with Aron Baynes and Andrew Bogut as their centers.